Kurzexposé zum Promotionsvorhaben von Janine Walter

 Global Framework Agreements - As a global concept for implementing labour rights

 My research focuses on global labour regulation in transnational companies.
 I am particularly concerned with the instrument of Global Framework Agreements (GFAs) which were negotiated between and signed by Global Union Federations (GUFs) and transnational companies (TNCs).
 GFAs build increasingly on international principles and instruments such as the UN Universal Declaration of Human Rights (1948) or the OECD Guidelines for Multinational Enterprises (1976, updated 2011).
-GFAs generally include provisions in relation to the ILO Core Conventions, more often than not.
-In the context of the increasing popularity of GFAs, research initially concentrated primarily on the declaration of signing, as well as on content and scope of GFAs.
+Generally, however, GFAs include mostly provisions in relation to the ILO Core Conventions.
+In the context of the increasing popularity of GFAs, research initially concentrated primarily on the declaration of signing as well as on content and scope of GFAs.
 However, as major discrepancies between formulated and implemented standards became evident it is in recent studies increasingly pointed out that implementation processes of GFAs, in particular, must receive more attention.

 The majority of the GFAs have been signed with European companies; only 17 out of 116 are GFAs with Non-European companies, whereas eleven TNCs are from Non-OECD countries.
 This uneven distribution is probably due to less common experience in social dialogue processes in Non-OECD countries.
-But to what extent does the concept of GFAs fit in with unions and TNCs from Non-OECD-countries?
-Could GFAs still be a step towards enforcing global labour rights?
+But to what extent does the concept of GFAs fit in for unions and TNCs from Non-OECD-countries at all?
+Or can GFAs still be a step towards enforcing global labour rights?